lucasmancan/lucasmancan/README.md

 ### Hi there 👋

-I'm a software Engineer with experience in modern application architectures and programming tools as Java, Spring Framework, Node.js and Angular 2+.
-Self-taught, always trying to improve products and ideas.
+I'm a software Engineer with experience in modern application architectures and programming tools such as Java, Spring Framework, Node.js and Angular 2+.
+Proactive, self-taught and always aiming to improve products and ideas.

 ![Aryclenio GitHub Stats](https://github-readme-stats.vercel.app/api?username=lucasmancan&show_icons=true)